Healthcare Blog

 Another waste of candidates’ time is unnecessary multiple interviews.
 Multiple rounds of interviews contribute to candidate interview fatigue and cause candidates to drop out of the process.

-Google developed its “rule of four” for interviews after finding that more than four interviews lead to interview fatigue, and in the end, the decision made by the company was the same, whether there were four or ten interviews.
+Google’s “Rule of 4” was developed after research showed that having more than four interviews led to fatigue, yet the hiring decision remained the same whether there were four or ten interviews.

 Applications Are Too Long